eigenfoo/old-eigenfoo.github.io/_posts/2018-08-31-bayesian-bandits.md

 In general this problem is very difficult to solve.
 Theoretically, we could place some fairly uninformative prior on our rewards, and after every pull we could run MCMC to get our posterior, but that doesn't scale, especially for the online algorithms that we have in mind.
-Luckily a recent paper[^2] gives us some help, _if we assume rewards are bounded on the interval $$[0, 1]$$_ (of course, if we have bounded rewards, then we can just normalize them by their maximum value to get rewards between 0 and 1).
+Luckily a recent paper by Agrawal and Goyal[^3] gives us some help, _if we assume rewards are bounded on the interval
+$$[0, 1]$$_ (of course, if we have bounded rewards, then we can just normalize them by their maximum value to get rewards between 0 and 1).

 This solutions bootstraps the first Beta-Bernoulli model to this new situation.
 Here's what happens: